sleistner/vim-jshint/README.md

 ### Options

-`.jshintrc` files in your home directory as well as in your current directory will be loaded automatically.
+`.jshintrc` option files in your home and current directory will be loaded automatically.

-Your options file(s) should be in JSON format.
+Option files should be in JSON format.
 See [JSHint docs](http://www.jshint.com/options/) for more information about option names and values.

 Example: